White House tried to mediate dispute between Senate panel, CIA

 White House Chief of Staff Denis McDonough and Ruemmler have been in touch with Republicans and Democrats about the review to get both it and minority Republicans’ dissenting views declassified, National Security Council spokeswoman Caitlin Hayden told Reuters in an email.

-Additional reporting by Doina Chiacu and Mark Felsenthal.
+Additional reporting by Patricia Zengerle, Doina Chiacu and Mark Felsenthal.
 Editing by Alistair Bell, Phil Berlowitz and Andrew Hay